raymens/raymens.github.io/posts/1-type-abstractions.md

 This implementation should feel natural to the C# (and related) developers.
 There's an explicit interface that defines the contract what all implementations need to abide too.
-In thise case the service explicitly implements the interface.
+In this case the service explicitly implements the interface.
 For me this always feels like a step back into being more verbose.
 It's like writing C# code while using F# syntax.